How Do I Sum Colored Cells in Excel

 • SUBTOTAL can take additional function numbers.

 Some people may be wondering why not use GET.CELL.
-This function allows you to get information about a workbook cell such as the background color, font size, etc. However, you can’t access the function directly.
+This function lets you get information about a workbook cell, such as the background color, font size, etc. However, you can’t access the function directly.
 In other words, I can’t type a formula with GET.CELL in the formula bar.

-Instead, you have to define a custom function in the Name Manager dialog and then apply it to a named range.
+Instead, you must define a custom function in the Name Manager dialog and apply it to a named range.
 Then you need to add another column to hold the color index value.
-Finally, you’d have to use the SUMIF function for the specific color code.
+Finally, you’d have to use the SUMIF function for the color code.

-The other issue is that GET.CELL won’t work if you applied a background color using conditional formatting.
+The other issue is that GET.CELL won’t work if you apply a background color using conditional formatting.

 How to Sum Colored Cells in Excel